The Township’s Snow Management Plan guides the effort to keep roads open and safe for travel during winter storms.

 The Public Works Department receives reports from professional weather services that help it prepare for storms.
 When snow or ice is predicted, the Township notifies staff, readies plowing equipment and loads salt and anti-icing material.
 Standby crews are also maintained to help after hours and on weekends and holidays.

-As a storm approaches, crews begin applying liquid anti-icers and salt to all Snow Emergency Routes and Collector Roads.
+As a storm approaches, crews begin applying liquid anti-icers and salt to primary roadways.
 Then they salt hills, intersections and trouble spots on all dedicated Township roads.
 Plowing begins when it is determined that 3 inches of snow has accumulated on the roads.
 Plowing is ineffective and inefficient for lesser snowfalls.

-With the start of plowing, the Township Director of Public Works, Chief of Police and the Chairman of the Board of Supervisors declare a snow emergency.
-During a Snow Emergency, parking is prohibited on all Snow Emergency Routes and prohibited on all other streets throughout the township not specifically designated as snow emergency routes, it shall then be unlawful to park any vehicle on such streets within the township until the snow has been completely plowed for the full width of the cartway, except on those streets within the township where only on-street parking is available.
-Where only on-street parking is available, all motor vehicles shall be parked on the even-address side of the street on even numbered calendar days and on the odd-address side of the street on odd-numbered calendar days.
+When a snow emergency has been declared, it shall then be unlawful to park any vehicle on such streets within the Township until the snow has been completely plowed for the full width of the cartway, except on those streets within the Township where only on-street parking is available.
+Where only on-street parking is available, all motor vehicles shall be parked on the even address side of the street on even-numbered calendar days and on the odd-address side of the street on odd-numbered calendar days.

 Plowing crews are linked with the Township via two-way radio to assist police, fire and emergency personnel.